-If you feel confident about driving in Greece, the best way to see Santorini is by renting a car.
+If you feel confident about driving in Greece, the best way to see Santorini is to rent a car.
 This way you won’t be limited by bus itineraries or taxis, and you will get to see Santorini at your own pace.

 You can rent your car for all your time there, or just for a few days.
 For example, if you decide to hike from Fira to Oia, you probably won’t need your car that day.